nmshd/documentation/_docs_explore/05-scenarios.md

   - Digitally receive and share school certificates
 - Higher-Education
   - Cross functional identities for students, course participants or institutions
-  - Submit digital tests, applications or attributes
+  - Submit digital tests, applications or Attributes
 - Professional Career
   - Identities for future, current and past employees or contractors
   - GDPR-compliant communication to private devices